Retinitis pigmentosa (RP) refers to a group of inherited diseases causing retinal degeneration and a loss of peripheral and night vision over time.

 Learn more about PRIMACurrent Status

-While Science Corporation has not yet performed clinical studies with RP patients, in the future, Science's PRIMA device could help with central vision loss in very late stage RP and our optogenetic gene therapy could help with peripheral vision restoration.
+Science's PRIMAvera clinical study in Europe was focused on AMD and has been completed with positive preliminary results.
+While we have not yet performed clinical studies with RP patients, in the future, our PRIMA system could help with central vision loss in very late stage RP and our optogenetic gene therapy could help with peripheral vision restoration.

 More information about treatment options, disease details, and current research